 Each share of Series X Preferred Stock is convertible into 1,000 shares of Common Stock.
-The preferences, rights, and limitations initially applicable to the Series X Preferred Stock are set forth in the Certificate of Designation.
+The preferences, rights, and limitations initially applicable to the Series X Preferred Stock are set forth in the Certificate of Designation of Series X Non-Voting Convertible Preferred Stock (the "Certificate of Designation").